-Ideally the consolidated sales are expected to be higher than standalone sales.
+Ideally, the consolidated sales are expected to be higher than standalone sales.

 The cases where standalone sales can be higher are those where hypothetically, a company supplies all its output (assume product A, ₹100/-) to its subsidiaries.
-Thereafter, the subsidiaries use product A as input for their sales and in turn sell their output (product B) in outside market.
-If the entire sale of product B is less than ₹100/- (assume ₹90/-), then we may have a situation where standalone sales is ₹100/- and consolidated sales is Rs.
+Thereafter, the subsidiaries use product A as input for their sales and in turn sell their output (product B) in the outside market.
+If the entire sale of product B is less than ₹100/- (assume ₹90/-), then we may have a situation where standalone sales are ₹100/- and consolidated sales is Rs.
 90/-.
-This is because the sale of product A from parent company to its subsidiaries will be nullified while preparing the consolidated financials.
+This is because the sale of product A from the parent company to its subsidiaries will be nullified while preparing the consolidated financials.

-However, investors would appreciate that in the above case, if the subsidiaries buy product A at ₹100/- and process it and then sell it as Product B at ₹90/-, then the subsidiaries as a whole will make losses and in turn the consolidated profit after tax (PAT) will be lower than Standalone PAT.
+However, investors would appreciate that in the above case, if the subsidiaries buy product A at ₹100/- and process it and then sell it as Product B at ₹90/-, then the subsidiaries as a whole will make losses and in turn, the consolidated profit after tax (PAT) will be lower than Standalone PAT.

 Therefore, the case of Parag Dairy Ltd is unique.